 BSB – Designed for creativity

-The British School of Bucharest has three well-equipped Art Rooms where students can learn and create art all through the day.
+The British School of Bucharest has three well-equipped Art Rooms where students can learn and create Art throughout the day.
 Light, airy and very comfortable to work in, these inspiring rooms are available to students throughout the school day.

 The creativity on display in these Art Rooms, from pupils of all ages, is a true reflection of the immense artistic talent within our school.

 The school’s large and spacious DT workshop is fully equipped to promote insight into the design process and develop essential design skills.
-We maintain a good balance for pupils between traditional handwork skills and the use of computers to design and manufacture.
+We maintain a good balance for pupils between traditional handwork skills and using computers to design and manufacture.
 Students learn to effectively use the latest CAM (Computer Aided Manufacturing) technology within our DT facility, including a laser cutter, a CNC router, a vinyl cutter and 3D printers.
-Combined with our range of modern computer-controlled machines for routing, milling, turning, and utilising more traditional wood materials and plastics, students learn practical skills through collaboration, communication, and reflection.
+Combined with our range of modern computer-controlled machines for routing, milling, turning, and utilising more traditional wood materials and plastics, students learn practical skills through collaboration, communication and reflection.